Dominican Republic · 100+ cenote, waterfall and adventure tours

 Book a Tour →

 Yes.
-Most tours offer free cancellation up to 24 hours before the start time for a full refund.
-Cancellations made less than 24 hours before departure are non-refundable.
-Check the specific tour for details.
+Most guided tours that include Los Tres Ojos offer free cancellation up to 24 hours before the start time for a full refund, with instant confirmation when you book online.
+Cancellations made less than 24 hours before departure are usually non-refundable, so check the specific tour policy before booking.

 Planning your trip to the Dominican Republic?